 Restaurant Brands International is the fifth-largest fast-food operator in the world.
 Restaurant Brands’ headquarters are in Toronto, but Popeyes and Burger King are headquartered in Miami.
 The Brazilian Investment company 3G Capital owns 51% of Restaurant Brands International.

-Stockrow estimates that Restaurant Brands’ revenue growth fell by -25.14% in the quarter that ended on June 30, 2020.
-Restaurant Brands’ revenue growth and revenues fell because many people are working from home.
+Restaurant Brands make money from their franchises.
+Stock Rover reports that Restaurant Brands’ revenue growth fell because many people are working from home.
 Those people are not going out to Popeyes, Tim Horton’s, and Burger King for lunch.

 Other companies are poised to cash in on the same trends as Restaurant Brands International (QSR).